h671449/PharmCore/README.md

 # PharmCore

-Any educational resources in this project are sourced from https://www.pharmacologyeducation.org/
+Educational text and video resources in this project are sourced from https://www.pharmacologyeducation.org/